What is a hotel sales lead form & why is it needed?

 Your hotel has already invested in developing a website, improving search engine optimisation (SEO) and on Google Ads campaigns.
 Your brand website attracts a decent amount of search traffic.
 Now, for example, your hotel wants to leverage this traffic to drive more business for banqueting.
 However, your lead conversions seem to be below par.
 Have you thought about checking the design of its lead form?

+A hotel sales lead generation form is the most effective way of driving leads.
+The form helps capture information about your website visitors with specific inputs.
+It helps potential guests to convey their needs, express their interest in your services and even talk with your team.
 The main objective of a lead form is to drive as many relevant submissions as possible.
 Here we list down the seven best practices to improve your landing page lead generation form design, which will ensure a higher conversion rate:

 Craft a lead form that seeks only essential information from visitors such as name, phone number, email ID, etc. You do not want the customer to give this process too much thought.
 Did you know that every additional field that requests information reduces your fill rate by around 4%?
 Asking for too much information might also seem like an invasion of privacy and may deter some guests from clicking on the ‘Submit’ button.
 For others, it might simply be too much work.